 Tyson was admitted to practice in 2016.

-Prior to commencing with Doogue + George, Tyson worked for a generalist firm in the city practicing in criminal and civil matters.
+Prior to commencing with Doogue + George, Tyson worked for a generalist firm in the city practising in criminal and civil matters.
 It was here that Tyson realised his passion for criminal law and he decided to pursue a career focusing on representing people charged with criminal offences.

 Tyson defends clients charged by Victoria Police and the Australian Federal Police (AFP).
 His areas of expertise include all Police matters dealt with in the Magistrates’ and Children’s Court such as: